open-feature/java-sdk-contrib/tools/junit-openfeature/README.md

 #### Defining Flags for a whole test-class

-`@Flags` can be defined on the class-level too, but method-level annotations will superseded class-level annotations.
+`@Flag` can be defined on the class-level too, but method-level annotations will superseded class-level annotations.

 ```java